BSgangster/no_sleep_42./README.md

 ## Wait there's more?

-Will share any kak I'm working on , on this repo.
-If you guys are keen do the same
+Will share anything I'm working on , on this repo.
+If you guys are keen do the same.
+Norminetter(Text editor that will make sure your code is up to norm standards.
+I hate norminette and I'm lazy so why not.)...coming soon